PhilipGriffith/AHPy/README.md

 ### Choosing a leader

-This example can be found [in an appendix to the Wikipedia entry for AHPy](https://en.wikipedia.org/wiki/Analytic_hierarchy_process_%E2%80%93_leader_example).
+This example can be found [in an appendix to the Wikipedia entry for AHPy](https://en.wikipedia.org/wiki/Analytic_hierarchy_process_-_leader_example).
 The names have been changed in a nod to [the original saying](https://www.grammarphobia.com/blog/2009/06/tom-dick-and-harry-part-2.html), but the input comparison values remain the same.

+#### N.B.

-In some cases, AHPy's results will not match those on the Wikipedia page: this is due to the imprecision of the method used to compute the values shown in the Wikipedia example, not an error in AHPy.
+You may notice that in some cases AHPy's results will not match those on the Wikipedia page.
+This is not an error in AHPy's calculations, but rather a result of [the method used to compute the values shown in the Wikipedia examples](https://en.wikipedia.org/wiki/Analytic_hierarchy_process_–_car_example#Pairwise_comparing_the_criteria_with_respect_to_the_goal):

+> You can duplicate this analysis at this online demonstration site...**IMPORTANT: The demo site is designed for convenience, not accuracy.
+The priorities it returns may differ somewhat from those returned by rigorous AHP calculations.**

-We'll be judging candidates by their experience, education, charisma and age.
-Therefore, we need to compare each potential leader to the others, given each criteria:
+In this example, we'll be judging candidates by their experience, education, charisma and age.
+Therefore, we need to compare each potential leader to the others, given each criterion:

 ```python
 >>> experience_comparisons = {('Moll', 'Nell'): 1/4, ('Moll', 'Sue'): 4, ('Nell', 'Sue'): 9}